omniinstrument/CV_project/README.md

 </p>

 ## Launch file
-The [launch file](ros2_ws/src/tsdf_saver/launch/saver.launch.py) must be modifed to include your custom ROS 2 package if needed.
-There is section to include to your ROS 2 node, ensure the topics are remapped below.
+The [launch file](ros2_ws/src/tsdf_saver/launch/saver.launch.py) must be modified to include your custom ROS 2 package if needed.
+There is a section to include to your ROS 2 node, ensure the topics are remapped below.

 ### ROS 2 package
 You can start by creating a ROS 2 package for computing the metric depth map.
-There is enough information and ROS 2 topics to generate this information.
+There is enough information in the provided ROS 2 topics to generate this data.

 You can refer to the [offical documentation](https://docs.ros.org/en/jazzy/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html).

 #### Tips
-You can refer to some [classical algorithims](https://docs.opencv.org/4.x/dd/d53/tutorial_py_depthmap.html) to come up with a basic solution.
+You can refer to some [classical algorithms](https://docs.opencv.org/4.x/dd/d53/tutorial_py_depthmap.html) to come up with a basic solution.

 ## Instructions